Data Anomaly Detection for Structural Health Monitoring of Bridges using Shapelet Transform

 Consider a time-series dataset ${TS}$.
 Let \textit{C} be the set of corresponding class labels for each time series.
 A time series learning set $\Phi \left\{ TS,C \right\}$ is first created by a vector of instance input-output pairs ${{\Phi }_{i}}=({{TS}_{i}},{{C}_{i}})$.
 Each subsequence in each time series in ${\Phi}$ is considered as a potential shapelet candidate.
 So, there are $\left( m-l \right)+1$ discrete subsequences of length \textit{l} between a subsequence \textit{X} of length \textit{l} of a time series \textit{TS} of length \textit{m}.
 If ${{W}_{1}}$ is the set of all candidate shapelets of length \textit{l} in a time series ${{TS}_{1}}$, then

 where $min\ge 3$ as it is the minimum meaningful length for a time series and $max\le m$.r

+It should be noted that the shapelet algorithm independently normalizes all candidate shapelets so as to be invariant to scale and offset.
 For the present case, the time series learning set consists of 700 labeled set of time series envelopes that are extracted from the raw measurements as shown in Fig. 6.
 It should be noted that the learning set contains equal samples of patterns obtained from the SHM data i.e., the set contains 100 samples of normal pattern, 100 samples of missing pattern, 100 samples of minor pattern and so on.
 This is done to achieve a balanced training set to avoid classifier bias during the detection of anomalies.
 The reason for choosing 100 as the sample number is as follows.
 The data from 2012-01-01 to 2012-01-16 is used for training the algorithm and the data from the other fifteen days (2012-01-17 to 2012-01-31) is used for testing.
-In the training dataset, the “outlier” patten had lowest quantity of about 100 datasets.
+In the training dataset, the “outlier” pattern had lowest quantity of about 100 datasets.
 Hence this number has been established as a baseline for choosing the number of samples for each pattern.

 Thus the time-series learning set, ${\Phi}$ has a total of 700 datasets as shown in Fig.6.
 Each time series in the training set has 3600 data points as the sampling frequency is 1 Hz.
 Let us take the first time series in the training set for illustration.
 As per Eq.
 (2)